 New Account Fraud Prevention: What Information to Look At

 The best - and most critical - strategy for preventing new account fraud is to collect the maximum amount of indicators during the onboarding journey of the customer.
+While most businesses focus on monetary indicators, non-monetary indicators can be just as useful when trying to detect suspicious activity.

 Financial institutions (FIs) should collect as much different personally identifiable information (PII) as possible, enabling them to understand all the different elements of the prospective customer.
 Organizations then need to evaluate each of these indicators separately, one by one, exploring the associated risk for each specific element.